Beth Carvalho: Biography

-In the new millennium, Beth worked more than ever, releasing CDs and DVDs.
-With a career that spanned 40 years, she was a historical figure in Brazilian culture, and recognized as the female sambista with the most substantial opus in Brazil, without diminishing other stars as Clara Nunes and Daniela Mercury.
+After 2000, Beth released CDs and DVDs.
+During a 40-year career, she was a figure in Brazilian culture and a female sambista with a large body of work.
+Other artists in the genre include Clara Nunes and Daniela Mercury.

 Carvalho died at 72 of sepsis.
-Her death was mourned by many of fellow Brazilian musicians.
-Former president Dilma Rousseff, said that Carvalho leaves, "an important legacy of identification with the causes and struggles of the people".
+Her death was mourned by many of her fellow Brazilian musicians.
+Former president Dilma Rousseffsaid that Carvalho leaves "an important legacy of identification with the causes and struggles of the people".

 Beth Carvalho is depicted in the 2022 documentary film Andança - Os encontros e as memórias de Beth Carvalho, directed by Pedro Bronz.